What Are Postal Codes?

 Postal codes are strings of numbers (and sometimes letters) that help postal services determine where a piece of mail is being sent to.
 They help simplify the task of bringing post to its destination.
 Nations throughout the world use postal codes, and though the systems and formats vary, the common trait is that they all make the postman's job a little easier.

-Fair warning: we find postal codes unreasonably exciting.
-As an address validation company, postal codes are near and dear to our hearts.
-But more than that, they've had an immense impact on postal operations worldwide.
+Fair warning: we find this subject unreasonably exciting.
+Accordingly, we're happy to help you find your own postal code.
+But more than that, these codes had an immense impact on postal operations worldwide.
 Without them, mail would take longer to reach you.
 But we're getting ahead of ourselves.
-First, let's talk about where postal codes came from, and then we can talk about why we have them and how they work.
+First, let's talk about where they came from, and then we can talk about why we have them and how they work.

 The Source of the Code